-Future high-speed communication networks such as ATM will use bandwidth-reservation in order to achieve Quality of Service (QoS) guarantees.
+Future high-speed communication networks such as ATM will use bandwidthreservation in order to achieve Quality of Service (QoS) guarantees.
 Given a request for a Virtual Circuit (VC), the router has to either accept or reject this request and, if it decides to accept it, allocate the requested bandwidth along a path connecting the endpoints of the VC.

 In case of multicast requests, the bandwidth has to be allocated along a tree spanning the nodes participating in the multicast group.
-In the general case, a multicast request specifies the user (endpoint) and the

-[†]Systems Research Center, Digital Equipment Corporation, 130 Lytton Ave, Palo Alto CA 94301.
-Email: monika@pa.dec.com multicast group that this user wants to participate in.
+In the general case, a multicast request specifies the user (endpoint) and the multicast group that this user wants to participate in.
 The router should either reject the request or accept it and allocate bandwidth along a path connecting the new endpoint with the already existing tree for this group.

-In this paper we present the first polylogcompetitive algorithm for the general multicast problem.
-Our algorithm is randomized since it is impossible for any deterministic algorithm to achieve polylog competitive ratio.
-The ratio of the number of requests accepted by the optimum offline algorithm to the expected number of requests accepted by our algorithm is $O((\log n + \log \log \mathcal{M})(\log n + \log \mathcal{M}) \log n)$, where \mathcal{M} is the number of multicast groups and n is the number of nodes in the graph.
-If each vertex is allowed to serve at most one multicast group, the competitive ratio simplifies to $O(\log^3 n)$.
+In this paper we present the first polylog-competitive algorithm for the general multicast problem.
+Our algorithm is randomized since it is impossible to achieve polylog competitive ratio by a deterministic algorithm.
+The ratio of the number of requests accepted by the optimum offline algorithm to the expected number of requests accepted by our algorithm is $O(\log \mathcal{M}(\log n + \log \log \mathcal{M}) \log n)$ , where $\mathcal{M}$ is the number of multicast groups and n is the number of nodes in the graph.
+If each vertex is allowed to serve at most one multicast group, the competitive ratio simplifies to $O(\log^3 n)$ .